History

 History at Parkside delivers a wide skill set.
 Pupils are equipped and supported to draw upon a wide range of skills and knowledge in their History lessons: from the art of writing to the science of source analysis, pupils are taught the ability to back up these skills with key knowledge.

-Pupils will be exposed to a range of experiences beyond their own lives; this helps to promote understanding and acceptance in the modern world and to explore our countries unique influence in shaping the world we inhabit.
+Pupils will be exposed to a range of experiences beyond their own lives; this helps to promote understanding and acceptance in the modern world and to explore our country’s unique influence in shaping the world we inhabit.
 Pupils are encouraged to use information critically, no matter the source.
 This is vital when interpreting the news media, reading books or even in conversation.

 Pupils are given the opportunity to see both sides of a given situation and construct effective arguments for either side.
 We ensure that our pupils can communicate effectively in a wide range of forms and situations.
 They are able to present information, analysis and interpretations in a well informed and balanced manner.
 Significantly, our curriculum ensures that pupils develop an appreciation of historical empathy and understand their own place within a larger human story while building upon their understanding of important British values such as democracy, tolerance, individual liberty, and rule of law.